-Detroit Public Television – in collaboration with the Children’s Foundation and Kevin’s Song – is launching a major campaign to bring attention to this urgent issue and to rally support among those in the lives of youth who can help combat this mental health crisis.
+Something needs to be one.
+And Detroit Public TV – in collaboration with the Children’s Foundation and Kevin’s Song – launched an initiative to bring attention to this urgent issue and to rally support among those in the lives of youth to battle this mental health crisis.

 We are gathering experts in the field, educators, counselors and the survivors of suicide who will share their personal stories for an open and earnest conversation.

 If you are interested in upcoming events, please subscribe to our newsletter.

 National Suicide Lifeline 1-800-273-TALK (8255) OR TEXT “GO” TO 741741

 AIRED ON DETROIT PUBLIC TV MARCH 23, 2020

 A thirty-minute educational documentary profiling effective suicide prevention initiatives in Michigan schools and communities.
 This film profiles West Bloomfield High School which experienced five suicides in a period of just three years and how Principal Patrick Watson adopted and integrated the “Prepare U” curriculum into the school’s 9th grade health program.
 Rabbi Yarden Blumstein, Teen Director of the Friendship Circle is profiled for his U-Matter teen resiliency program and for his methods of bringing SafeTalk training to over seven hundred teens in neighboring communities.
 The University of Michigan Comprehensive Depression Center’s Peer-to-Peer program reaching over thirty middle and high schools in Washtenaw County is documented as is Know Resolve – the story of how its founder, Dennis Liegghio conceived and partnered with the Macomb County Suicide Prevention Coalition to open a new after-school facility called the SHED.
 The film was produced through a grant from the Community Foundation for Southeast Michigan.